-\textbf{Triage feature selection.} We select a number of triage features in close collaboration with ED clinicians.
-Triage features are available for every patient before any laboratory tests are ordered.
-Specifically, our ED clinicians chose $9$ triage variables that are available at the beginning of the patient encounter.
-These variables included patient demographics, medical history, vital signs, and chief complaints from triage (i.e., natural language description of symptoms).
+\textbf{Triage Feature Selection.} Triage features are measurements that are available for every patient before laboratory tests are ordered.
+We select a number of triage features in collaboration with ED clinicians.
+Specifically, we chose $9$ triage variables available at the beginning of patient encounters, which include patient demographics, medical history, vital signs, and chief complaints (i.e., natural language description of symptoms).

-\textbf{Laboratory test selection.} We only include laboratory tests performed in the ED.
-For simplicity, we exclude laboratory tests received by less than $5\%$ of patients and leave further examination of rare laboratory tests in future research.
+\textbf{Laboratory Test Selection.} We only include laboratory tests performed in the ED.
+For simplicity, we exclude tests received by less than $5\%$ of patients and leave examination of rare tests to future research.
 This process results in a total of $68$ available laboratory tests.
-While there are $68$ laboratory tests, ED clinicians rarely order individual tests for a patient.
-Rather, they order groups or groups of tests based on a patient's signs, symptoms, and risk factors.
-For example, a clinician might order a basic metabolic group or a complete blood count.
-To reflect this clinical practice, we work with ED clinicians to categorize these 68 tests into 12 distinct groups, representing common groupings in clinical settings.
-See \cref{sec:triage_lab_features} for all laboratory tests, and their assigned groupings.
-On average each patient has $4.7$ laboratory groups.
-Consequently, our dataset contains numerous missing values, each representing a laboratory test not administered to a specific patient.
+While there are $68$ tests, ED clinicians rarely order individual tests for a patient.
+Typically, they order groups of tests (e.g., complete blood count) based on a patient's signs, symptoms, and risk factors.
+To reflect this clinical practice, our clinical collaborators categorized these 68 tests into 12 distinct groups.
+See \cref{sec:triage_lab_features} for all $68$ tests, and their assigned groupings.
+On average each patient receives $4.7$ laboratory groups.
+Consequently, \benchmark\ contains numerous missing values, each representing a laboratory test not administered to a specific patient.

 \textbf{ED LOS.} Our benchmark records when each group is ordered, and assigns its average completion time as its 'time-cost'.
 ED LOS depends on the time-costs of the administered groups and can be modeled in different ways.
-For example, sequential tests result in ED LOS being the sum of time costs, whereas parallel tests imply ED LOS is equal to the group with the largest time-cost. \benchmark\ does not specify how to approximate ED LOS from these time-costs, and instead provides this flexibility to researchers and practitioners.
+For example, sequential tests result in ED LOS being the sum of time-costs, whereas parallel tests imply ED LOS is equal to the group with the largest time-cost. \benchmark\ does not specify how to approximate ED LOS from these time-costs, and instead provides this flexibility to researchers and practitioners.

-\textbf{Data availability.} Our pipeline to curate \benchmark\ from the MIMIC-IV datasets will be made available.
-MIMIC-IV is publicly available, and then one can use our pipeline to create \benchmark.
+\textbf{Data Availability.} Our pipeline to create \benchmark\ from the MIMIC-IV dataset can be found at \url{https://github.com/cxcscmu/ED-Copilot}.
+After completing a training course and signing a data use agreement regarding patient information privacy, individuals will gain access to MIMIC-IV and can utilize our pipeline to create \benchmark.